Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter4/scene4.md

 The order book depth charts showed perfect liquidity distribution - no gaps, no sudden cliffs where prices might fall, just smoothly arranged bids and offers extending deep into the market.
 This kind of liquidity profile was theoretically ideal but had never been achieved in practice.
 The quantum-enabled trading systems were maintaining perfect price equilibrium while still allowing natural market forces to operate.

+The VIX, traditionally known as the market's "fear index," should have spiked after the committee's announcement.
+Instead, it had settled into an unnaturally stable pattern, hovering at levels that suggested complete market confidence.
+Even more telling were the options chains - complex derivatives that typically reflected market uncertainty were showing coordinated pricing patterns across all major exchanges.
+The implied volatility surface, usually a chaotic landscape of market expectations, had transformed into an elegant mathematical progression that spoke of unprecedented coordination.

+The order book depth charts showed perfect liquidity distribution - no gaps, no sudden cliffs where prices might fall, just smoothly arranged bids and offers extending deep into the market.
+This kind of liquidity profile was theoretically ideal but had never been achieved in practice.
+The quantum-enabled trading systems were maintaining perfect price equilibrium while still allowing natural market forces to operate.

 "Pull up comparative analysis," he commanded.
 The holographic display shifted, showing market behavior patterns from the past 48 hours.
 The changes were subtle but significant - high-frequency trading algorithms had begun operating with a sophistication that suggested something far beyond their original programming.

 Marcus pulled up the volatility metrics, his eyes narrowing at the data.
 The VIX, traditionally known as the market's "fear index," should have spiked after the committee's announcement.
 Instead, it had settled into an unnaturally stable pattern, hovering at levels that suggested complete market confidence.
 Even more telling were the options chains - complex derivatives that typically reflected market uncertainty were showing coordinated pricing patterns across all major exchanges.